Deen Responds Fails the Muslim Challenge

 And again, let’s not forget the Quran’s promise: Jesus’ true followers were supposed to be dominant and superior.
 Dominant?
 Superior?
 The Ebionites were anything but.
 They were a tiny, irrelevant sect with no historical influence, no lasting impact, and zero connection to the Quran’s claim of “dominance.
 Trying to use the Ebionites as the Quran’s “true followers” is like Mormons clinging to scraps of evidence that Israelites sailed to the Americas—except this is probably worse.
 The Ebionites are a theological Rorschach test: we know so little about them for certain that projecting them as your “answer” to the challenge comes off as pure desperation.

 And it gets even more awkward.
 By what little accounts we do have, the Ebionites believed Jesus was crucified—a belief the Quran flatly denies.
-And here’s the wild part: you’re okay with Jesus’ followers being completely mistaken about the crucifixion because you can find some Muslim commentators claim that’s fine (apparently Allah is okay with His followers believing something He would later have to go out of His way to strongly correct—an event that became central to what Islam considers blasphemous worship).
+And here’s the wild part: Deen Responds is more than okay with Jesus’ followers being completely mistaken about the crucifixion because he can find some Muslim commentators claim that’s fine (apparently Allah is okay with His followers believing something He would later have to go out of His way to strongly correct—an event that became central to what Islam considers blasphemous worship).
 But suddenly, the virgin birth is seemingly treated as the non-negotiable line in the sand?
 Why?
 Because that’s the only way to force the Ebionites into a half-decent fit for the Quran’s “true followers.”
 It’s arbitrary and exposes just how weak this argument really is.
 What am I missing here?

 Now flip the script.
 Imagine if I claimed the Orthodox Christian position was what Jesus really taught, but all I had to back it up was hundreds of years of silence and a fringe group described by outsiders that was divided and didn’t align with orthodoxy.
 You’d laugh at me—and rightly so.
 Yet when you do it, I’m the clown?
 That’s some serious projecting.
 On the contrary, we have the Gospels and Acts.
 We have the New Testament epistles.
 And we have all the writings of the early fathers.
 All the evidence is on our side, and none of it is on yours, Deen.